trevordbunch/cis411_lab2_arch/labreports/LAB_airgo32.md

 - [X] If I'm collaborating on this project, I have included their handles on the report and confirm that my report is informed, but not copied from my collaborators.

 # Step 2: Analyze the Proposal
-Serve Central is a solution to make volunteer events easier for people to find.
+&nbsp;&nbsp;&nbsp;&nbsp;Serve Central is a solution to make volunteer events easier for people to find.
 Users can find and register for lots of local volunteer events all on one app.

 ## Step 2.1 Representative Use Cases